avanslaars/react-training-boilerplate/README.md

 - `watch` - runs webpack with the `--watch` flag
 - `serve` - runs `json-server` using `db.json`
 - `dev` - runs both `watch` and `serve` for development

+## Development with Docker

+With docker installed, you can simply run `docker-compose up`.

+This will build and run the image for this application.
+It will mount the root volume of this project, start the `json-server`, and start webpack in watch mode to build the client files.

+Access the application in a browser through port `4200` (mapping can be changed in `docker-compose.yml`)